jforget/raku-Hamilton2/doc/Hamilton.en.md

 generation, the to-do  list will contain all  _N-2_-edges long partial paths.
 And only  then, the  programme will  store the  complete paths (_N-1_ long) into  the database and delete the partial  paths from the in-memory to-do list.
-In the case of the `fr1970`  map, with 21 nodes and 46  edges, there are 3982  complete macro-paths.
-So there  were at least 3982  partial macro-paths of  length _N-2_, all together  in the in-memory to-do list.
+In the case of the `fr2015`  map, with 12 nodes and 23  edges, there are  894 complete  macro-paths.
+So there  were at least 894  partial macro-paths  of length _N-2_,  all together  in the in-memory to-do list.
+In fact, there were even more than that, because the programme has generated _N-2_ paths which fail to produce complete _N-1_ paths.
+For example, you  will find many _N-2_  paths containing the subpath `HDF  → NOR → PDL  → NAQ` but none of  these partial paths will be able  to generate a _N-1_ path reaching  `BRE` (Britanny).
+All these "unsuccessful" _N-2_  paths will be stored in the  to-do list in addition to the 894 "successful" partial paths.

 On the other  hand, when using a LIFO access,  some complete paths are built very  early during the  process and immediately stored  into the database.
-By  adding a  telltale, we  can notice  that the  to-do list never contains more than 25 partial paths.
+By  adding a telltale, we  can notice that for  `fr2015` the to-do list never contains more than 25 partial paths.

+The theoretical max size of the  to-do list when using LIFO access can be computed thus: first, the  programme stores _N_ zero-length partial paths.
+Then it removes one of them and replaces it with _N-1_ 1-length partial paths.
+Then it removes one  of the 1-length paths and replaces it with _N-2_  2-length partial paths.
+And so on.
+The maximum size of the to-do list  is the sum of  all numbers from _N-1_ to  _1_.
+With 12 nodes, that means that the theoretical maximum number is 66, way below the number  894 which is itself  less than the actual  number of _N-2_ paths that would be stored in the to-do list if using FIFO.

 Displaying the Results
 ======================